 I used to listen to some which would fall completely under the Motivational category.
 But quite contradictory, I found they were all very easy to tire of.

 The better ones were The Tim Ferriss Podcast, (though over 5 minutes of ads led me to take some of his Four Hour Work Week advice and drop media inputs which don’t meet your goals).
-And Lewis Howes is a great guy and has a popular podcast called School Of Greatness – though for me, it was used it a bit too much to promote his books.
+And Lewis Howes is a great guy and has a popular podcast called School Of Greatness – though for me, he used it far too much to promote his books.
 So I currently have no motivating ones in the playlist.

-You might be able to tell a lot about someone from the podcasts they subscribe to, or don’t.
-And it’s always interesting to find others who like listening to the same stuff ..
+Similar to the old iPod adage, you might be able to tell a lot about someone from the podcasts they subscribe to, or don’t.
+And it’s always interesting to find others who like listening to similar stuff ..

 The next phase of more mainstream podcasting might be interesting as major players get involved, and advertising becomes more sophisticated and captures larger (though maybe more fickle) audiences.